nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 ![img.png](images/architecture.png)

 The **Architecture Diagram** above depicts the high-level design of the NUSMaze.
-You can always refer to this diagram to understand how the different components of NUSMaze interact with each other.
+You can always refer to this diagram to understand how the different components of NUSMaze interact with each other. <br>

 The class [`NusMaze`](https://github.com/AY2021S2-CS2113T-T09-2/tp/blob/master/src/main/java/seedu/duke/NusMaze.java) is where the `main()` method belongs and is responsible for: